M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 Its presence does not mean that the connection has switched to TLS 1.2.

-The important observation is that the capture contains TLS 1.3 handshake traffic followed by encrypted application data.
+In this capture, it appears alongside TLS 1.3 handshake and application-data records.

 ---